 So what do you need for this?
 A new performance Rear Swaybar would be the first choice and I would set it on the softer setting.
 This will make the car more balanced while still defaulting to understeer.
 If you are really serious then step up to the Front Swaybar as well to really get the roll stiffness in check with the rear bar on the stiffer setting.
 I know, I know we don’t have a front bar out yet…soon my friends 😉

 The next modification I would do is a set of performance springs and shocks/struts.
 I really suggest doing these at the same time because that is how you are going to get the most out of them.
 The performance springs are going to add a bit more roll stiffness and bump/squat control while also lowering the car a bit which will help with the center of gravity.
 You will sacrifice some ride quality, but your car is going to feel like it’s on rails.
-(Earlier I said don’t go to stiff and that holds true, most performance springs range from 10%-40% stiffer than OE which is usually still softer than a coil over setup).
+(Earlier I said don’t go too stiff and that holds true, most performance springs range from 10%-40% stiffer than OE which is usually still softer than a coil over setup).

-Now the shocks/struts combo is important because with the higher spring rate you will need more damping to keep it under control and with the rebound adjustability you will be able to fine tune the damping.
+Now the shocks/struts combo is important because with the higher spring rate you will need more damping to keep it under control and with the rebound adjustability you will be able to fine-tune the damping.
 It’s a win-win.

 Performance breaks are a great addition to any vehicle for both performance and safety.
 Performance wise you can dive into corners later and harder without worry.
 Safety wise I think it’s pretty obvious.
-Have you ever rear-end another vehicle and thought “if only I could have stop five feet sooner”, well there you have it.
+Have you ever rear-end another vehicle and thought “if only I could have stopped five feet sooner”, well there you have it.

-Alright I’m done.
+Alright, I’m done.
 I hope you enjoyed this and look forward to the next blog!
 I’m going for a drive!

 -Barett @ CS

 Feeling a little loose in the rear end lately?